Multi-GeV Fermi-LAT Detection of PSR B1259-63

 No significant emission is detected in our analysis for the period from $+100$ to $+800$~days (equivalent to $-400$~days) after periastron.
 The detection significance increases toward periastron between $-400$ and $+100$~days, suggesting variable flux during this period.
 However, the limited sensitivity of \lat prevents firm conclusions.

-Over the entire detection period ($-400$ to $+100$~days), the spectrum of \psrb is well described by a power-law model with index $\Gamma = 1.9 \pm 0.1$ (see Fig.\ref{fig:spectrum}, left panel).
+Over the entire detection period ($-400$ to $+100$~days), the spectrum of \psrbb is well described by a power-law model with index $\Gamma = 1.9 \pm 0.1$ (see Fig.~\ref{fig:spectrum}, left panel).
 This spectrum is consistent with the flux level observed by \hess around the 2021 periastron passage, though it exhibits a harder spectral index.
 This suggests the presence of a spectral break or turnover near $\sim 100$~GeV energies.
 Note that, \lat data alone show only a marginal ($< 2\sigma$) preference for a curved spectrum (e.g., a log-parabola) over a simple power law.

-A spectral break or turnover below $\sim 1$~TeV has been predicted by many models of the system’s emission\citep{Chernyakova2015, chen19, Chernyakova2025} and is supported by TeV observations.
+A spectral break or turnover below $\sim 1$~TeV has been predicted by many models of the system’s emission \citep{Chernyakova2015, chen19, Chernyakova2025} and is supported by TeV observations.
 In particular, a simple power-law extension of the TeV spectrum into the GeV band is inconsistent with previously reported \lat upper limits~\citep{Hess2024}.

-To demonstrate how the observed spectral turnover can be explained, we adopt a simple one-zone model for \psrb where the multi-GeV and TeV emission results from inverse-Compton scattering of relativistic electrons, and the X-ray emission from their synchrotron radiation of the same population of electrons (Fig.~\ref{fig:spectrum}, right panel).
+To illustrate how the observed spectral turnover can be explained, we consider an order of magnitude estimation for \psrbb where the multi-GeV and TeV emission results from inverse-Compton scattering of relativistic electrons, and the X-ray emission from their synchrotron radiation of the same population of electrons (Fig.~\ref{fig:spectrum}, right panel).
 In this figure, the \lat spectrum from the current work (averaged over 17~years, ($-400; +100$)~days around periastron) is shown as data points.
 The magenta shaded region shows the range of \hess spectra from $-23$ to $+127$~days around the 2021 periastron~\citep{Hess2024}, and the cyan region represents XMM-Newton spectra from $-400$ to $+100$~days around the 2004 periastron~\citep{chernyakova06}.
 Note that the TeV and keV data are not simultaneous with the multi-GeV data.